 The presence of water in your HVAC system is obviously a bad sign, and it can be a breeding ground for mold.
 Now, consider the amount of water winter brings; be it through snow, sleet, hail, rain, or ice.
 Your HVAC system is not impenetrable, and thus it is susceptible to leaks.
-Therefore, mold can truly fester in the wintertime.
+Therefore, it can truly fester in the wintertime.
 Here’s how you can combat mold in your HVAC system this winter.

 Clear All Standing Water